ShakirSofi/johnwlambert.github.io/_posts/2019-01-02-precision-recall.markdown

 ## Object Detection Example
 In order to compute average precision, we first need to be able to count our true positives and false positives.
 To do so, we will compute overlap (i.e. IoU).
 Let ovmax be the maximum det-gt overlap observed thus far.
+In addition, if you have more than one detection for a single ground truth object, this must be considered an error (false positive).
 Here is the pseudocode:
 ```python
 sort detections from greatest to smallest confidence
 for each det in detections: